Who We Are

 Lisa Flynn, Founder & CEO

 In addition to serving as a school consultant, Lisa is a leader and collaborator in the school yoga movement and greater kids’ yoga community worldwide.
 She has written a variety of articles on the topic of yoga and mindfulness for children and yoga in schools for publications such as Yoga Living and Green Teacher, as well as for online outlets such as Elephant Journal.
-She has been featured on TV news programs including Fox News and Chronicle NH, as well as in Parents Magazine, Yoga Journal, Kiwi Magazine, Yoga Therapy Today, Chicago Tribune, and Yoga Teacher Magazine.
-Recognized for her engaging presentations, Lisa speaks regularly at school counseling, education, youth-focused yoga and mindfulness conferences around the country.
+Her work has been featured on Fox News as well as in publications such as Parents Magazine, Yoga Journal, Kiwi, and Yoga Therapy Today.
+Recognized for her engaging presentations, Lisa presents regularly at school counseling, education, youth-focused yoga and mindfulness conferences.
 Her accessible, sustainable programs are successfully implemented in schools and communities worldwide.

-Marina Ebert, Research Advisor
+Bethany Butzer, Research Advisor

 Bethany Butzer is an author, speaker, researcher, and yoga teacher who helps people create a life they love.
 Bethany received her Ph.D. in psychology in 2008 from the University of Western Ontario, Canada.
 Most of Bethany’s research and teaching focuses on positive psychology, which emphasizes the development of human strength and potential.